 I do not live stream a lot, but it’s super fun to live stream when I am skiing with the kids.
 Here’s one of the live streams I did while skiing up on Mt.
 Hood.

 — Meagan Wristen (@MeaganWristen) April 14, 2018

 One of the coolest things you can do with a GoPro is taking a photo that shows what is happening underwater and above the water at the same time.
 You will need a photography dome made by Telesin.
 It’s a simple device that you put your GoPro inside.
 Then when you are in the water you position it halfway in the water and you end up with some super cool looking photos.

 If a GoPro is out of your price range there are several alternatives.

 My favorite waterproof camera that isn’t a GoPro is an EZVIZ Sport Camera is a great alternative.
 It is substantially cheaper.
 You can find them on Amazon for less than $60.
 It has surprisingly good photo quality.

-used the Panasonic A500.
+I have also used the Panasonic A500.
 It’s fine and you can check out my review of it, but I don’t really recommend it after getting a GoPro.

 At one point I also had a Kodak Playsport.
 The way it shared on social was amazing, but the first time I took it in saltwater, it never worked again.
 So, I cannot recommend it.
 I researched to find out if this is a common issue and it is.
 Nowadays every camera basically has an app that can connect it to your phone, so it no longer matters if the camera offers social sharing from the menu.